Contextualized Representations Using Textual Encyclopedic Knowledge: Results

 \section{Results}

 \paragraph{TriviaQA} Table ~\ref{tab:main_results_tqa} compares our approaches with baselines and previous work.
 The 12-layer variant of our \baseline~baseline outperforms or matches the performance of several previous systems including ELMo-based ones ~\cite{wang-etal-2018-multi-granularity,LewisTQA} which are specialized for this task.
-We also see that \baselineplus~outperforms \baseline, indicating that in spite of large scale pretraining, there is still room for improvement by simply pretraining for more steps on task-domain relevant text.
+We also see that \baselineplus~outperforms \baseline, indicating that there is still room for improvement by simply pretraining for more steps on task-domain relevant text.
 Furthermore, the 12-layer and 24-layer variants of our TEK$_F$ approach considerably improve over a comparable \baselineplus~baseline for both Wikipedia (1.9 and 1.1 F1 respectively) and Web (1.6 and 1.0 F1 respectively) indicating that TEK representations are useful even without additional TEK-pretraining.
 The base variant of our best model \ourmodel, which uses TEK-pretrained TEK-enriched representations records even bigger gains of 3.1 F1 and 2.0 F1 on Wikipedia and Web respectively over a comparable 12-layer \baselineplus~baseline.
-We see similar trends for the 24-layer models with improvements of 1.6 F1 and 1.7 F1 over ~\baselineplus.
+The 24-layer models show similar trends with improvements of 1.6 and 1.7 F1 over ~\baselineplus.